-After disappearing last fall, the Virgin America Visa card is back.
-Actually, make that “cards” – there are now two to choose from: a basic version with a $49 annual fee and a Premium card with a $149 fee.
+After disappearing last fall, the Virgin America Visa card came back in early 2014.
+There are now two to different cards to choose from: a basic version with a $49 annual fee and a Premium card with a $149 fee.

 Our in-depth review will help you understand the changes to the program – and whether either of Virgin America’s offerings is right for you.